-So, if you’re not a fan of reading lengthy text-based tutorial, this could be a great alternative for you.
+So, if you’re not a fan of reading the lengthy text-based tutorials, this could be a great alternative for you.

 Another great video course that is aimed for beginners with some advanced topics and concepts such as TypeScript, architecture, and dependency injection.
-Once you’ve got the hang of the basic Angular, this video course could be a great follow up.
+Once you’ve got the hang of basic Angular, this video course could be a great follow-up.

 Angular is a vast framework and documentation can be a bit overwhelming.
-For that, the Angular team provides a cheatsheet for quick reference common code snippets and configurations which can be hand at times.
+For that, the Angular team provides a cheat sheet for quick reference of common code snippets and configurations, which can be handy at times.